2015 Challenge Cup final: Hull KR

 As a team that did not quality for the 2014 Super League Super 8's, Hull KR entered the competition in the fifth round which saw them draw Championship leaders Bradford Bulls.
 A 50–30 victory saw them play eventual Super League runners-up Wigan Warriors, beating them 16 points to 12.
 The quarter finals and semi-finals saw KR play midtable teams Catalans Dragons and Warrington Wolves, beating them by six and eight points respectively.

 Leeds Rhinos

-Entering in at the sixth round, Leeds drew Super League title rivals Huddersfield Giants to whom the saw a comfortable victory by 32 points.
+Entering at the sixth round, Leeds drew Super League title rivals Huddersfield Giants over whom they scored a comfortable victory by 32 points.
 The quarter finals saw them beat Hull F.C.
 24 points to six, before facing another title rival, St Helens, in the semi-finals, beating them 24 points to 14.

 Pre-match

 The 2014 Britain's Got Talent winners Collabro provided musical entertainment prior to the match.
 The pre-match also saw a tribute to Danny Jones who died of a cardiac disease earlier in the season whist playing for Keighley Cougars.
 His widow, singer Lizzie Jones, would sing Abide with Me before the game.